Algorithmic correspondence and analytic rules: The algorithm

-\begin{enumerate} \item \textbf{Logical rules.} \ For any modal formula $\varphi$, consider the identity end-sequent \,$x : \rvarphi \vd x : \bvarphi$\, where the formula in precedent position is coloured red and the formula in succedent position is coloured blue.
-Let $\pi'_\varphi$ be a derivation of \,$x : \rvarphi \vd x : \bvarphi$\, obtained by applying the procedure described in the proof of Lemma \ref{lemma: phi implies phi}, where, as discussed early on, each subformula of $\rvarphi$ and $\bvarphi$ has been introduced in the proof via a logical rule, and every new label introduced proceeding bottom-up must be fresh in the entire proof (and not just in every branch).\footnote{The latter requirement guarantees that all the relevant information contained in the end-sequent is maintained (and exploited in rule form) in $\pi'_\varphi$.} At each rule application in $\pi'_\varphi$, propagate the colour of the principal formula to the auxiliary formulas.
-Prune the proof-tree $\pi'_\varphi$, thereby generating a new proof-tree $\pi_\varphi$ with the same structure as $\pi'_\varphi$, but such that each tonicity rule is applied in multiplicative form (cf.~Section \ref{sec:LabelledRelationalSequentCalculi}).
+\item \textbf{Decomposition of the identity sequent.} \ For any modal formula $\varphi$, consider the identity end-sequent \,$x : \rvarphi \vd x : \bvarphi$\, where the formula in precedent position is coloured red and the formula in succedent position is coloured blue.
+Let $\pi_\varphi$ be a derivation of \,$x : \rvarphi \vd x : \bvarphi$\, obtained by applying the procedure described in the proof of Lemma \ref{lemma: phi implies phi} exhaustively, until there are no logical connectives in every initial sequent.
+Every new label introduced proceeding bottom-up must be fresh in the entire proof (and not just in every branch).\footnote{The latter requirement guarantees that all the relevant information contained in the end-sequent is maintained (and exploited in rule form) in $\pi_\varphi$.} At each rule application in $\pi_\varphi$, propagate the colour of the principal formula to the auxiliary formulas.
+To make the derivation visually less cluttered, we apply the tonicity rules in their noninvertible form (cf.~Section \ref{sec:LabelledRelationalSequentCalculi}).